lightningcookies/Custom-Fantasy-Projections/README.md

 - Apply table style again in case it gets screwed up and looks messy.

 ### Extra
-This is my summer hobby project!
-If you like what you see, please give it a star :) I am currently studying statistics/Data Science at BYU & am looking for an internship.
+This was my 2023 summer hobby project!
+If you like what you see, please give it a star :) I just graduated with a BS in statistics: data science at BYU.
 My hope is that I can present this project to potential employers as proof of my skills :)

 Any suggestions are more than welcome!
 I'm new to GitHub and open-sourcing so please be patient.
 I especially would love any help with VBA and automating the spreadsheet better.